kyesh/on-target-analysis-for-ynab/docs/PRODUCTION_DEPLOYMENT_SUMMARY.md

 ## Executive Overview

-This document provides a comprehensive production deployment plan for the YNAB Off-Target Assignment Analysis application, transforming it from a development prototype to a production-ready, multi-user SaaS application.
+This document provides a comprehensive production deployment plan for the On Target Analysis for YNAB application, transforming it from a development prototype to a production-ready, multi-user SaaS application.

 ## Key Deliverables